urbanopt/urbanopt.github.io/workflows/reopt/reopt_cost_analysis.md

 ---
 layout: default
-title: URBANopt Cost Analysis Capabilities
+title: URBANopt-REopt Cost Analysis Capabilities
 parent: REopt
 grand_parent: Workflows
 nav_order: 3
 ---
-## Intro
+## URBANopt&trade;-REopt&reg; Cost Analysis (Alpha) Capabilities

-This document outlines capabilities for calculating capital and operational costs associated with buildings in a district, campus, or neighborhood using **URBANopt**.
-These cost calculations will support comparison of various **URBANopt** scenarios, providing insights into the financial implications of different design decisions and enhancing visibility into project feasibility and affordability.
-For example, users can define costs for a baseline new construction project and compare them with scenarios featuring increasing levels of efficiency.
+The URBANopt-REopt Cost Analysis capabilities can be used to calculate capital and operational costs associated with buildings in a district, campus, or neighborhood using URBANopt-REopt workflows.
+These cost calculations will support comparison of various **URBANopt** scenarios, providing insights into the financial implications of different design decisions and enhancing visibility into project feasibility and cost-effectiveness.
+For example, users can define costs for a baseline new construction project and compare them with scenarios featuring increasing levels of energy efficiency.
 This functionality also supports evaluating tradeoffs between capital investments in building energy efficiency and demand flexibility technologies and their resulting impacts on operational energy savings.

 The workflow utilizes user-defined costs for each **URBANopt** scenario and leverages the **REopt** techno-economic engine to calculate financial parameters such as Net Present Value and Lifecycle Capital Cost for the analysis period.
+These are Alpha capabilities initially released in URBANopt version 1.2.0 for initial user testing and feedback and may be refined and updated in future releases.

 These following sections detail the inputs required, expected outputs, software architecture and workflow for running the analysis.